 collection that have not yet been displayed, we are working to create some new

 exhibits.
 View our Collection videos, and look for details to come on Collection hours.

 Janis Winchester, VP8 Demonstration Barrie Schwortz Shroud presentation

-Visitors to the Museum of the Holy Shroud on Grand Opening Day
+Visitors to the collection from the Museum of the Holy Shroud on Grand Opening Day